 Lark Hill Biodynamic Winery

-Located at an elevation of 800 metres, Ruth and Steve Lambert’s vineyard, Lambert Vineyards is one of the highest in the district.
+Located at an elevation of 800 metres in the rolling hills of Wamboin, Contentious Character is one of the highest in the district.
 They make Pinot Noir, Shiraz, Chardonnay, Pinot Gris and Riesling, along with a Sparkling Pinot Chardonnay.
 At the cellar door you get to try award-winning drops and drink in the views of the vineyard, valley and hills.
+The popular restaurant offers lunch, dinner and takeaway.
+You'll also find an ever changing list of events at Contentious, from Thursday night trivia with Korean food to yoga and wine sessions and more.

 Lerida Estate is certainly one for wine-lovers and architecture buffs.
-Not only do Jim Lumbers and Anne Caine produce an amazing selection of elegant wines, but the winery was designed by Glenn Murcutt, so wherever you are in the building there’s an immediate connection to the landscape.
+Lerida produced an amazing selection of elegant wines, complemented by the Glenn Murcutt designed cellar door and restaurant.
+Wherever you are in the building there’s an immediate connection to the landscape.
 Make sure you take home a couple of bottles of Pinot Noir, as the terroir of the Lake George area suits it perfectly.
+Cafe Lerida is open to the public daily and is a great spot for break on your way into or out of Canberra.

 Lake George Winery

-On the north-west shore of Lake George, Lake George Winery is one of the oldest in the district and a popular wedding venue.
-It makes just a small amount each of Pinot Noir, Semillon Sauvignon Blanc, Chardonnay, Tempranillo, Riesling, Cabernet Merlot, Shiraz and Pinot Noir Rosé, but they can be found at some of Sydney and Melbourne’s leading restaurants.
+On the north-west shore of Lake George, this winery is one of the oldest in the district and a popular wedding venue.
+Lake George Winery co-owner, Sarah McDougall, has won the 2019 Australian Women in Wine Award.
+All grapes are handpicked and the winery follows sustainable practices.
+It produces a small amount each of Pinot Noir, Semillon Sauvignon Blanc, Chardonnay, Tempranillo, Riesling, Cabernet Merlot, Shiraz and Pinot Noir Rosé which can be found at some of Sydney and Melbourne’s leading restaurants.
+Stay at the tiny house known as Little George, buy wine and local produce from the underground cellar and dine at the Westering Restaurant.